Ari Melber: 2019

 Melber interviewed former Trump campaign manager Corey Lewandowski in February 2019 about whether Trump asked him to interfere in the Mueller probe, and Melber later reported that Lewandowski's response was false.
-In a 2019 congressional hearing, Lewandowski was questioned about that false answer.
+In a 2019 congressional hearing, investigators aired the Beat clip and questioned Lewandowski about the answer.

 Melber broke the story of police repeatedly tasing a Virginia man until he died in police custody, an investigative report that led to an FBI investigation of the officers' conduct.

-On the night of the 2018 midterm elections, Melber broke a story that Democrats on the Ways and Means Committee "intend to request President Trump's tax returns."
+On the night of the 2018 midterms, Melber broke a story that Democrats on the Ways and Means Committee "intend to request President Trump's tax returns."
 In April 2019, United States House Committee on Ways and Means Chairman Richard Neal carried out that plan.

-The Beat with Ari Melber has featured newsworthy interviews, such as Sheriff Joe Arpaio, who talked to Melber after receiving the first pardon of Trump's administration; Eric Holder, Kamala Harris, Trump attorney Jay Sekulow, Dave Chappelle, Meek Mill, Ken Starr, and a range of witnesses in the Mueller probe, including Steve Bannon, whose The Beat interview was his first ever appearance on MSNBC.
+The Beat with Ari Melber has featured newsworthy interviews, such as Sheriff Joe Arpaio, who talked to Melber after receiving the first pardon of Trump's administration; Eric Holder, Kamala Harris, Trump attorneys Jay Sekulow, Drew Findling and Joe Tacopina; WH aide Stephen Miller, Peter Navarro, Dave Chappelle, Robert De Niro, Meek Mill, Erykah Badu, Snoop Dogg, Ken Starr, and a range of witnesses in the Mueller probe, including Steve Bannon, whose Beat interview was his first-ever appearance on MSNBC.

-Melber has drawn attention for his interviewing skills.
-He was nominated for an Emmy Award for "Outstanding Live Interview" for interviewing four key witnesses in the Mueller probe at once.
-In November 2019, Columbia Journalism Review stated Melber is "a remarkably effective interviewer", adding "his veins appear to contain ice water; he betrays no emotion at all" during intense exchanges.
+Melber has drawn attention for his interviewing skills, and was nominated for "Outstanding Live Interview" at the 41st News and Documentary Emmy Awards for interviewing four key witnesses in the Mueller probe at once.

+Columbia Journalism Review stated Melber is "a remarkably effective interviewer", adding "his veins appear to contain ice water; he betrays no emotion at all" during intense exchanges.
+The A.P. reports "Melber is respected enough as a lawyer that some figures in Trump world, like Peter Navarro and lawyer Joe Tacopina, have appeared on “The Beat” to tell their stories."

-The New York Times columnist Peter Wehner, a former White House official in GOP administrations, said in February 2019, "Melber is an outstanding interviewer, among the best on television."
+The New York Times columnist Peter Wehner, a former Republican official, said "Melber is an outstanding interviewer, among the best on television."
 Director Lee Daniels got emotional in a 2019 interview about his life and career with Melber, saying it was the only time he would ever "cry on television".

 2020

-In June 2020, conservative commentator Tiana Lowe wrote "Ari Melber on MSNBC" runs a "good straight news hour," contrasting The Beat to other news programs.
-Mediaite wrote The Beat is a "thought-provoking" and "idiosyncratic show" that "avoids the singular focus on Trump's misdeeds that consumes some other hosts", adding Melber's interviewing style uses "the facts of the story and logical reasoning [not] partisan cheap shots" for "fascinating" exchanges.
+In June 2020, conservative commentator Tiana Lowe wrote "Ari Melber on MSNBC" runs a "good straight news hour."

+Mediaite wrote The Beat is a "thought-provoking" and "idiosyncratic show" that "avoids the singular focus on Trump's misdeeds that consumes some other hosts", adding Melber's interviewing style uses "the facts of the story and logical reasoning, [not] partisan cheap shots" for "fascinating" exchanges.

+Melber was nominated for a 2025 Emmy in the "Outstanding Live Interview" category, "for an interview with Trump aide Stephen Miller."

 January 6 reporting

-Melber conducted several newsworthy interviews with former Trump aide Peter Navarro, and one of the interviews was cited as evidence by Congress to hold Navarro in contempt, which led to his DOJ indictment.
+Melber conducted several newsworthy interviews with former Trump aide Peter Navarro, and one of the interviews was cited as evidence by Congress to hold Navarro in contempt, which led to his DOJ indictment and subsequent conviction.

 Melber wrote a foreword to the HarperCollins edition of the January 6 Report, which became a #1 New York Times bestseller.